faasjs/faasjs/packages/react/type-aliases/useFaasOptions.md

 > `optional` **skip**: `boolean` \| (`params`) => `boolean`

-if skip is true, will not send request
+If skip is true, the request will not be sent.

+However, you can still use reload to send the request.